 Yellowstone National Park is primarily located in northwestern Wyoming, with parts extending into Montana and Idaho.
 As I explored the park, I felt as if I was experiencing the Earth’s evolution first-hand.
 Along the trails I witnessed pools of boiling, bubbling water carving out fascinating shapes and colors in the crust of the landscape.

 My family visited Yellowstone in early May and some of the roads in the park were still closed due to snow.
 Be aware that many roads in the park are closed to vehicles from November to May.
-The best time to visit Yellowstone National Park is June through September.
+The best time to visit Yellowstone National Park is June through September, but the fall shoulder season is also beautiful if you go before the snow hits!

 Of all the National Parks I’ve visited, Yellowstone is my favorite and Hotels.com asked me to share my best Yellowstone itinerary to help you plan an amazing adventure!